 EDUCATION, TRAINING & RESEARCH:

 Rick completed his early education in Singapore and subsequently attended Marlborough College in Wiltshire, England.
-He graduated in medicine from Guy's & St Thomas' Hospitals Medical School, King's College London (KCL), in 1999.
+He graduated with a medical degree from Guy's & St Thomas' Hospitals Medical School, King's College London (KCL), in 1999.

 Rick spent 12 years training in various NHS teaching hospitals and clinics in the UK.
-He is an accredited medical specialist in SEM, having completed the London Deanery 4-year 'run-through' specialist registrar (SpR) training rotation and subsequently working an extra year as a senior registrar (2007-2012).
+He is an accredited medical specialist in SEM, having completed the 4-year 'run-through' London Deaneryspecialty registrar training rotation (ST3-ST6) and subsequently working an extra year as a senior registrar (2007-2012).

 He was an honorary clinical research fellow at the Olympic Medical Institute (OMI) and University of Southampton (2004-2005).
 During this time, he was privileged to work with the GH-2004 research group (led by Professors Peter Sonksen and Richard Holt) and Dr Richard Budgett at the OMI to determine levels of endogenous hGH-markers in injured athletes.
 This was part of a global anti-doping strategy, since trialled at recent Olympic Games and adopted as the 'Biomarkers Test', to combat Growth Hormone abuse.

 Rick was recipient of the 2009 UKADIS Malcolm Read Scholarship in Sport & Exercise Medicine Award.
-He has been a Member of both the UK and Irish Faculties of Sport & Exercise Medicine since 2006.
-Upon completion of specialist training in 2011, he was awarded Fellowship of the UK Faculty- FFSEM (UK).
+Upon completion of specialist training in 2011, he was awarded Fellowship of the UK Faculty- FFSEM(UK).
 He is an accredited musculoskeletal sonographer.

 University College Hospital